santhoshk-github/emis_health_api/README.md

 -This setup provides a simple healthcare API that can be used to manage patient records with basic CRUD operations.
 -We can extend it further to include more features as needed.
--Also to secure the application we can add user Admin authention in login process.
+-Also to secure the application we can add user Admin authentication in login process.

 #################